filipmellgren/IO_phd/empirical_ps/main.md

 ## Descriptive Statistics

  Since we want to estimate demand for wine, important variables in the dataset `wine_ps2.dta` include the price variabel `p`, which denotes the nominal price, and the quantity variable `numbot`.
 The unit of observation are `idcode`, which identifies a wine, `date`, which denotes a unit of time (presumably week), and `storenum`, which is a code identifying an individual store. `numbot` is consequenlty the number of bottles sold of a particular wine in a given store in a given point in time.
-In total, there are 31798 such observations, although I drop observations with NAs leaving me with 27189 observations.
+We can think of store and time as jointly defining a "market", which will be a useful concept when estimating the demand system.
+In total, there are 31798 wine-market observations, although I drop observations with NAs leaving me with 27189 observations.

 We begin by plotting the distribution of this price variable: